Ankle Brachial Index (ABI) Test - Peripheral Artery Disease Screening

 Early ABI testing can prevent limb loss and major cardiovascular events.

 Blood pressure cuffs are placed on the arm and ankle.
 Systolic pressures are measured at both sites, and the ABI is calculated by dividing the ankle pressure by the arm pressure.
-The result helps determine the presence and severity of PAD.
+The result helps determine the presence and severity of peripheral artery disease (PAD).
 Automated systems like VasoGuard ensure accuracy and reproducibility.

 • Standardized protocol for accuracy